UCCS-SP25-CS4300-CS5300-1/Group-6-spring-2025/README.md

 To install dependencies using it do:
 > pip install requirements.txt

-In order to update the file if you install do:
+In order to update the file if you install new dependencies do:
 > pipreqs Group-6-spring-2025/Project

 You may need to install pipreqs first: